arielkirkwood/melodic-web/docs/4.0/components/forms.md

 Use the `.form-inline` class to display a series of labels, form controls, and buttons on a single horizontal row.
 Form controls within inline forms vary slightly from their default states.

 - Controls are `display: flex`, collapsing any HTML white space and allowing you to provide alignment control with [spacing]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/spacing/) and [flexbox]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/flex/) utilities.
-- Controls and input groups receive `width: auto` to override the Bootstrap default `width: 100%`.
+- Controls and input groups receive `width: auto` to override the Melodic default `width: 100%`.
 - Controls **only appear inline in viewports that are at least 576px wide** to account for narrow viewports on mobile devices.

 You may need to manually address the width and alignment of individual form controls with [spacing utilities]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/spacing/) (as shown below).
 Lastly, be sure to always include a `<label>` with each form control, even if you need to hide it from non-screenreader visitors with `.sr-only`.